lavint/FinTech-Python/cheat-sheets/machine-learning.md

 * A model with a large number of parameters may describe that particular dataset well but may lose its predictive power when used on new data

+* AIC and BIC reward models for fitting data accurately, but punish them for having a large number of parameters

 <br>
 <br>